neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 # Sentiment Analysis: Sparse Transfer Learning with the CLI

-In this example, you will sparse transfer learn a 90% pruned BERT model onto some sentiment-analysis datasets using SparseML's CLI.
+In this example, you will fine-tune a 90% pruned BERT model onto some sentiment-analysis datasets using SparseML's CLI.

 ### **Sparse Transfer Learning Overview**

 Sparse Transfer Learning is very similiar to the typical transfer learing process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
-With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.
+With Sparse Transfer Learning, however, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.

 ### Pre-Sparsified BERT